Ultimate guide to planning a trip to Ireland 2025

 The food here in Ireland has improved massively in the last ten years.
 The movement towards local produce and sustainability has dramatically increased the offerings available.
 Why it’s even possible to learn what field the animal was grazing in before it hits your plate.

-Finding Vegan, vegetarian and gluten-free in Ireland
+How difficult is it to find Vegan, vegetarian and gluten-free in Ireland?

 For Vegans and vegetarians, the offerings are getting better and better and many places specialize in offering great vegan dishes.
 Don’t be afraid if you are gluten intolerant or have food allergies it seems to be commonplace to ensure that information is on every menu and there is a huge selection of “free-from” products in every grocery store.